Azure/azure-iot-sdks/c/serializer/samples/devicetwin_configupdate/readme.md

 ## Scenario Description
 Your field device sends temperature and humidity telemetry data every 3 seconds.
 You are troubleshooting a temperature anomaly and want to receive the telemetry at a higher rate, 500ms instead of 3s, to detect if you are losing some data points.
 In order to do this, you will have to issue a remote cloud-to-device command using a Device Twins "Desired Property" to request a change in the telemetry send frequncy.
-During that investigation you decide to remotely reboot the device to refresh its state.
+During that investigation, you decide to remotely reboot the device to refresh its state.

 Here is the overall process you will follow to achieve this:
 -   You will connect to the device and start the app that sends telemetry.
 The send frequency value of 3000 ms is the default configured value via a Device Twins Desired Property called sendFrequency.
 -   You will observe telemetry data via the Device Explorer's Data tab.